FedeDP/Clight/README.md

 * libpopt (popt.h)
 * libconfig (libconfig.h)

 A systemd user unit is shipped too.
 Just run "systemctl --now --user enable clight.service".
+Systemd unit requires a display manager to be running, as it binds on display-manager.service to knows whether X is started.
+If you happen to not use a display manager, just add clight to your .xinitrc or in your DE autostart configuration.

 ## Current features:
 * very lightweight